tmux-plugins/tmux-cpu/README.md

 For OSX, `cuda-smi` is required instead (but only shows GPU memory use rather than load).

+If 'No GPU' is displayed, it means the script was not able to find `nvidia-smi`/`cuda-smi`.
+Please make sure the appropriate command is installed and in PATH.

 ## Usage

 Add any of the supported format strings (see below) to the existing `status-right` tmux option.